The Team System

 How can students have a successful, satisfying experience in a large research university?
 At CGS, we believe the key idea is to optimize the contact between professors and students, especially for first- and second-year students.
 We implement this idea through an innovative system of instruction and advising—the team approach.

 Our professors are full-time BU faculty appointed to our College.
 They are not on loan from other colleges in the University.
 The faculty are fascinating, accomplished scholars and scientists who like to teach.
-Their teaching load for each semester is their team of about 80 students.
+Their teaching load for each semester is their team of about 80 to 100 students.
 While they are expected to be active in their professions, the primary reason they were hired and retained is their interest and skill in teaching young people.
 We have no intermediaries between the students and their professors—no teaching assistants, teaching fellows, lab assistants, and no graders.
 The professors grade exams, read every word of students’ essays, and evaluate term papers themselves.

 Similarly, our advisors are full-time professionals with Master’s degrees or higher in Education, Counseling, Social Work and other relevant areas.
 Their chief responsibility is successfully guiding students in their academic progress, particularly in their selection of courses, majors, and career paths.